 Learn in an interactive environment to solve real-life problems that involves taking action, developing practical and creative strategies to deal with pressing issues.

 Comprise lectures, web-based learning, group discussions, presentations, field projects, coursework, library and internet research, guest speakers, and case studies.
+Each course will include students in all stages of their study journey, regardless of entry year.

 MScSHRM is mapped to the CIPD Level 7 Diploma in Human Resources Management.
 As the CIPD Approved Centre, MScSHRM students need to join as a Student member throughout the duration of their studies in order to obtain CIPD Level 7 Advanced Diploma in HRM.
 On successful completion of MScSHRM programme, graduates will gain Associate professional membership and will be eligible to upgrade to either Chartered Member or Chartered Fellow providing they are able to demonstrate the relevant skills and behaviours in accordance with the membership criteria for these levels.